 General Rule.
-In general, data to be shown in each age/service bin includes:
+When all active participants in the plan have a cash balance account, data to be shown in each bin includes:

 - 1. The number of active participants in the age/service bin, - 2.
 The average compensation of the active participants in the age/service bin, and - 3.
-The average cash balance account of the active participants in the age/service bin, using \$0 for anyone who has no cash balance account-based benefit.
+The average cash balance account of the active participants in the age/service bin.